sst/sst/www/docs/learn/render-queries.md

 }
 ```

-Now when we head over to an article page, we can grab the id of the article from the URL.
-We do this using the `useParams` hook.
+In our article page, we can grab the id of the article from the URL.
+We do this using the [`useParams`](https://v5.reactrouter.com/web/api/Hooks/useparams) React Router hook.

 ```ts file="web/src/pages/Article.tsx"
 import { useParams } from "react-router-dom";